 Building a capable workforce and thoughtful, engaged citizenry for the future, starts with each person’s primary caregivers in the first six years of life.
 Yet today, we (the broad, societal “we”) keep looking around at each other, panic stricken, saying “What do we do?
 Why are so many kids being diagnosed with autism, speech delays, and behavioral disorders?”
 And while theories abound that attempt to explain these substantive changes in our children, few people have connected more than a few dots in the broad picture of childhood, except for us at Birth2Work.

 I pulled our program guest, Judy Towne Jennings, PT, MA, literally right out of Newsweek, in which I first read her name in association with Christina Gilliam’s interview “Giving Your Baby Enough Tummy Time.”
-As the official spokesperson for the American Association of Physical Therapists, Judy gave valuable, easy to understand answers born of her own 40+ years of experience as a physical therapist, on the crucial importance of “tummy time for infants.”
+Judy has given valuable, easy to understand answers born of her own 40+ years of experience as a physical therapist, on the crucial importance of “tummy time for infants.”